ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Distance Sensor

 Distance sensors check for objects within a straight line in front of them and a predefined distance.
-Objects are detected with a raycast from a point in the detecting face.
+Objects are detected with a raycast from a point in the detecting face, indicated by a red dot.
 The detecting face glows white when the sensor creates an output, and stays off otherwise.

 Its settings are shown in figure \ref{fig:SensorDistance} and are as follows: